kukuu/games/geolocation/README.md

 # Geolocation

-The HTML Geolocation API is used to locate a user's position.
-Locate the User's Position.
-API is used to get the geographical position of a user.
+The HTML Geolocation API is used to locate a user's geographical  position.

 Since this can compromise privacy (GDPR), the position is not available unless the user approves it.